 The London Office of Technology and Innovation (LOTI) collaborated with the Bloomberg Associates consulting firm to release a new toolkit and online dashboard used to inform the city’s 32 boroughs about how to most effectively align and coordinate technology contracts and tools.

 The “City Tools: London” dashboard maps 809 IT systems and contracts across all the borough governments, as well as staff skill levels for peer training opportunities.
 Under London’s government structure, each borough is responsible for its own contracts and municipal services, making it difficult to coordinate city-wide.
 City Tools is designed to identify possible collaboration opportunities and drive cost savings derived by leveraging the collective bargaining power of the boroughs.

 Seoul, South Korea

-Earlier this year, the Seoul Metropolitan Government announced that by 2020 it will install 50,000 Internet of Things (IoT) smart sensors to collect information on fine dust, traffic and other issues related to the health and well-being of its residents.
-The city also plans to introduce a shared parking service which uses IoT sensors to inform drivers about the availability of public parking.
+Earlier this year, the Seoul Metropolitan Government announced that by 2020 it will install 50,000 Internet of Things (IoT) smart sensors to collect information on fine dust, traffic, and other issues related to the health and well-being of its residents.
+The city also plans to introduce a shared parking service that uses IoT sensors to inform drivers about the availability of public parking.